HadrienG2/3photons-julia/Porting_Notes.md

 - Structs being immutable by default (as opposed to being mutable but normally passed by read-only _references_ or _bindings_, as in e.g. Rust).
-- Mutable structs being allocated on the heap unless the compiler manages to avoid it, which has serious performance implications.
+- Mutable structs being allocated on the heap unless the compiler manages to elide the allocation, which has serious performance implications.
 - Structs being often defined in two closely related mutable and immutable versions, like e.g. `MVector` and `SVector` in StaticArrays, which leads to much code/API duplication and, again, longer explicit imports.